practicalcomputerscience/MicrobenchmarkGPHLlanguages/02a - benchmarking with inefficient Fibonacci number calculations/README.md

 But with (non-trivial) **arithmetic calculations**, just-in-compilation or even ahead-of-time compilation (AOT) almost always improves execution speed.

-And a good testing algorithm is the inefficient (recursive) Fibonacci number calculation, as it has been used in 2024 to benchmark different Scheme dialects: [FIB: a classic benchmark, computes fib(n) inefficiently](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Scheme#fib-a-classic-benchmark-computes-fibn-inefficiently)
+And a good testing algorithm is the inefficient (recursive) Fibonacci number calculation, as it has been also used to benchmark different Scheme dialects in 2024: [FIB: a classic benchmark, computes fib(n) inefficiently](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Scheme#fib-a-classic-benchmark-computes-fibn-inefficiently)

 <br/>